TexasInstruments/mcupsdk-core/docs_src/docs/api_guide/examples/examples_drivers_sbl.md

 This page lists all the examples related to secondary bootloader and bootloader driver.

 To know more about SBL and overall boot flow please take a look at \ref BOOTFLOW_GUIDE
+\cond SOC_AM65X
+During the switcing between GP to HS or vise versa, make sure to do clean build the sbl image.
+\endcond
 \cond SOC_AM64X || SOC_AM243X
    -# \subpage EXAMPLES_DRIVERS_SBL_NULL
    -# \subpage EXAMPLES_DRIVERS_SBL_OSPI